lorenzos/ZenCodingNetBeansPlugin/README.md

 How to use
 ----------

-Fill a HTML code line with Zen syntax, then press the toolbar button or press Alt+Insert and choose Expand Zen Code.
+Fill a HTML/CSS code line with Zen syntax, then press the toolbar button or press Alt+Insert and choose Expand Zen Code.

-You can also setup a custom shortcut for the menu item in Source > Expand Zen code.
+You can also setup a custom shortcut for the menu item in Edit > Expand Zen code.